bytefish/bytefish.de/content/blog/face_recognition_service.md

 We'll start with an important part: Errors.
 The input data might not be perfect.
 There are probably images, that can't be read.
 There are probably errors in the facerec code, that crash the application.
 It's important to not return the Stacktrace of the Exception to the Consumer of the API.
 Why?
-Because it might be totally useless to him, without knowing the code in detail.
-And returning the Stacktrace might leak details, we want to hide.
+Because without knowing the code in detail it will be totally useless to him.
+And returning the Stacktrace might leak implementation details, we want to hide.

 So if you are building your own RESTful API, you should define a set of errors.
 The consuming client can react on these errors and take the necessary actions, to inform the user about problems.